JavaScriptJacksn/opinionated-news-social-media/README.md

 <img src="static/media/create-post.jpg" alt="create post" width="500"/>

-After creating a post, whether a draft or published, user are promted to chose whether to add a poll or not.
+After creating a post, whether a draft or published, user are prompted to choose whether to add a poll or not.

 If users 'skip adding a poll' they can always add one at a later date through the edit forms.